ashleydavis/simple-azure-deployment-test/README.md

 # Simple Azure deployment test

+This repo is very simple and only contains an index.html.
+This is all that is needed to deploy the most simplest Azure Web App.

-These are some instructions on how to deploy this very simple web page to Azure.
+The remainder of this readme provides instructions on how to deploy this very simple web page to Azure.

 ## Create an empty Azure Web App